 The trick to maximizing your credit card signup bonus points is to have the right strategies in place before you start trading them in for free travel.
 If you know what you’re getting into ahead of time, planning how you’ll use your rewards points can make them more valuable.

 And as you continue to earn points toward free travel, be on the lookout for special offers to earn extra cash back or points for specific purchases.
+For example, if you know American Airlines has flights to places you commonly go or would like to go, you may consider taking advantage of the 10,000 bonus points + $50 statement credit that the American Airlines AAdvantage MileUp℠ Card credit card offers.

 Also, a lot of credit card companies have online shopping portals that let you collect additional points when you buy through them.
 Since those rewards are on top of what you get from making purchases with your card, you’ll be cashing in free travel before you know it.